Ten tips to prevent autism-related shopping meltdowns

 But when I say “ahead of time,” I don’t mean right before you head to the store.
 These strategies involve time and patience.
 Ideally, you’ll also have the guidance of a behavioral therapist skilled in working with children who have autism.

-10 meltdown prevention strategies
+10 Meltdown prevention strategies

 1. Give fair warning